Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/en/05c_run_dynamis_omega.md

 </details>
 </div>

-Identifying the safe spots will take some practice.
 Nukemaru has compiled a collection of clips which may help:

 {% include youtube.html id="tkFKT_uGLGE" %}